What is multifactor authentication?

 The following four approaches are being used to simplify MFA:

-- Adaptive MFA.
+- Adaptive authentication.
 As described above, this approach applies knowledge, business rules or policies to user-based factors, such as device or location.
-For example, a corporate VPN knows that it's OK for a user to sign on from home because it sees the user's location and can determine the risk of misuse or compromise.
-But an employee who accesses the VPN from a coffee shop will trigger the system and be required to enter MFA credentials.
+For example, a corporate VPN knows it's OK for a user to sign on from home because it sees the user's location and can determine the risk of misuse or compromise.
+However, an employee who accesses the VPN from a coffee shop will trigger the system and be required to enter MFA credentials.

-- Single sign-on (SSO).
-This one-stop authentication method enables users to maintain one account that automatically logs them into multiple applications or websites with a single ID and password.
-SSO works by establishing the user's identity and then sharing this information with each application or system that requires it.
+- SSO.
+This one-stop authentication method lets users maintain one account that automatically logs them into multiple applications or websites with a single ID and password.
+SSO establishes the user's identity and then shares this information with each application or system that requires it.

 - Passwordless authentication.
-Passwordless authentication forgoes the use of conventional passwords in favor of additional authentication factors such as hardware tokens or biometrics, including fingerprints and face recognition.
-Remembering passwords is hard, so this makes it easier for users to authenticate as well as improves the security posture of an organization, as most phishing attacks target password vulnerabilities for unauthorized access.
+Passwordless authentication forgoes conventional passwords in favor of additional authentication factors such as hardware tokens or biometrics, including fingerprints and facial recognition.
+Remembering passwords is hard, so this makes it easier for users to authenticate and improves an organization's security posture, as most phishing attacks target password vulnerabilities for unauthorized access.